Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 It’s probably a transmission fluid leak.
 Check the transmission dipstick, and if the level is low, top it off with the proper transmission fluid.
 Then check the dipstick again in a day or two.
-Consequently if it’s low again, have a professional check the transmission to make sure that the seals are intact.

 If it’s watery or slippery; green, red, blue, or yellow; and is coming from under the radiator or engine:

 It’s probably coolant.
 Check the radiator, pressure cap, engine, and hoses for leaks.

 If it’s oily; pink, red, or clear; and you find it toward the front bumper (usually on the driver’s side):